ArasLabs/sharepoint-example/README.md

     * _Note: You must login as root for the package import to succeed!_
 4. Enter the package name in the TargetRelease field.
     * Optional: Enter a description in the Description field.
-5. Enter the path to your local `..\sharepoint-example\Import\imports.mf` file in the Manifest File field.
+5. Enter the path to your local `..\sharepoint-example\Import\SharepointConfiguration\imports.mf` file in the Manifest File field.
 6. Select the following in the Available for Import field.
-    * **aras.labs.sharepoint**
+    * **aras.labs.SharePointConfiguration**
 7. Select Type = **Merge** and Mode = **Thorough Mode**.
 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.

-#### The Aras Configuration
+**Optional:**
+This community project also contains an optional package that adds some properties to the OOTB Document ItemType and Form, as well as a Sequence item for generating unique document numbers for items synced from SharePoint.
+You can import the `..\sharepoint-example\Import\ExampleImplementation\imports.mf` file following steps 1-9 above if you would like to try out this example.

+If you would like to configure a different ItemType or you want more control over the properties and form fields that are added, you can skip this section and follow the **Configuring Your Aras ItemType** section below.

+### Configuration Steps

+#### Configuring Your ItemType
+This section outlines how you can configure any ItemType to work with this community project.
+If you imported the optional Example Implementation package, you can skip this section and move on to **Configuring the SharePoint Mapping**.

 1. Login to Innovator as admin.
+2. Navigate to **Administration > ItemTypes** in the TOC and search for the ItemType you want to integrate with SharePoint.
+Open it for editing.
+3. If you want to assign a specific classification to items synced from SharePoint, click the **Class Structure** button and add the classification in the dialog.
+Close the dialog when you're done.
+4. Add properties for any metadata properties you want to sync from SharePoint.
+    * If you added a classification in step 3, select that classification as the class path for each property you add in step 4.
+5. Select the **Actions** relationship tab and add the **labs_NewDocFromSharePoint** action.
+6. Save the ItemType.

+#### Configuring Your Form
+1. Select the **Views** relationship tab and open the ItemType's form for editing.
+2. Add fields to the form for each metadata property you want to display.
+    * Tip: For organizational purposes, it's helpful to prefix the name of each field with something to identify them as SharePoint metadata fields.
+    * Tip: Be sure to disable the fields (select "Disable" under the **Field Physical** tab), that way users understand that the data is read-only from SharePoint and cannot be updated from Innovator.
+3. Add a button field to allow the user to refresh the metadata properies from SharePoint.
+4. Under the **Field Events** tab, add the **labs_UpdateSharePointMetadata** method as an onClick event for your button field.
+5. Under the **Form Events** tab, add the **labs_ShowSharePointFields** method as an onFormPopulated event.
+6. Open the **labs_ShowSharePointFields** method for editing.
+7. In the fieldNames array, replace the example field names with the names of the metadata fields you added to your form.
+8. Save and close the method.
+9. Save and close the form.

+#### Configuring the SharePoint Mapping
-2. Navigate to **Administration > SharePoint Configurations** and create a new SharePoint Configuration item.
+1. Navigate to **Administration > SharePoint Configurations** in the TOC and create a new SharePoint Configuration item.
-3. Enter a name for your configuration item, as well as the SharePoint site url.
+2. Enter a name for your configuration item, as well as the SharePoint site url.
 The format should look like this: https://{host}/sites/{site name}.
-4. Copy the **Application (client) ID** field from your app registration in your Azure dashboard and paste it into the Client ID field of the configuration item.
+3. Copy the **Application (client) ID** field from your app registration in your Azure dashboard and paste it into the Client ID field of the configuration item.
-5. Copy the **Directory (tenant) ID** field from your app registration and paste it into the Tenant ID field.
+4. Copy the **Directory (tenant) ID** field from your app registration and paste it into the Tenant ID field.
-6. In the ItemType field, choose the type of item you want to map to SharePoint metadata.
+5. In the ItemType field, choose the type of item you want to map to SharePoint metadata.
-7. If you want items mapped to SharePoint to have a certain classification, enter it in the Classification field.
+6. If you want items mapped to SharePoint to have a certain classification, enter it in the Classification field.
-8. In the Mapped Properties grid, add the item properties that you want to map to SharePoint metadata and enter the names of the SharePoint properties.
+7. In the Mapped Properties grid, add the item properties that you want to map to SharePoint metadata and enter the names of the SharePoint properties.
     * Note: If you want to assign a unique Aras sequence value to a property on the Aras item, you can use the following syntax.
 "Aras sequence: {id}"

     ![Property Mapping](Screenshots/property-mapping.png)

-9. Save and close the SharePoint Configuration item.
+8. Save and close the SharePoint Configuration item.

 ## Usage